MeenuDSaini/Medicine-Recommendation-System/README.md

 # Medicine Recommendation System
 ## Description
 A medicine recommendation system designed to help users find suitable medications, precautions, diet, and workout recommendations based on selected symptoms.
+This system aims to provide invaluable assistance in various scenarios, including when a doctor is not readily available or when individuals are traveling away from their usual healthcare providers.
+Moreover, it proves to be particularly useful during emergencies and crises, such as the COVID-19 pandemic, where access to traditional medical services may be limited.

 ## Dataset
 The project utilizes the medicine_recommendation_system dataset sourced from Kaggle.
 This dataset contains information about various medications, their corresponding symptoms, and other relevant attributes.